sotheanithsok/Query-LA-Public-Safety-Data-with-SPARQL/README.md

 2. Install python packages
    pip install -r requirements.txt

-3. Then python ./main.py for loading and searching RDF file
+3. Then run python ./main.py for loading and searching in RDF file.